Skipants/null_object_models/README.md

 end
 ```

 2. Define `self.null_model` and return the name of the class that is a null_model.
 This class must also inherit from NullModelObjects::Default.
+This way is useful if you do not want/can not have a class named `Null${ModelName}`

 eg.